 About the center

-The Norwegian chapter in the history of the Holocaust plays a key role in the research and educational activities at the center.
-The Norwegian story is placed in a wider European context.
 Research at the center covers historical and contemporary antisemitism as well as studies of genocide and violations of human rights.
-The Center also focuses on the historical and current situation of Norwegian minorities and their roles within a multi-cultural society.
+We also focus on the historical and current situation of right-wing extremism, Iraqi and Myanmar minorities, Norwegian minorities, and their roles within a multi-cultural society.

 In the coming years, CHMS hope to increase our cooperation with international partners.

 The center was established in 2001 as a result of a year-long process concerning the liquidation of the Norwegian Jews' economical status during the Second World War.